movementkitchen/website/src/pages/about/index.md

 environment that requires you to move more frequently and move more parts of you as you go about your everyday life.
 Each little change creates a thousand ripples.

+### About Movement Kitchen

+The name Movement Kitchen for me symbolises weaving movement into the everyday.
+My studio really happens to be in our large open-plan kitchen.
+When I don't teach here our living space is still an ever‐changing obstacle course with balance boards, half domes and spiky balls lying around and me and the children playfully climbing over them as I'm trying to cook dinner.

+I aim to create the warm, homely, intimate atmosphere of the kitchen in my sessions too.
+I work a lot with biomechanics and science of movement but in a relaxed and informal way, guided by empathy and intuition.
+Instead of a lab my working space is a kitchen, both literally and metaphorically.

 [1]: https://nutritiousmovement.com/